I was born in East London in 1959 but moved to Welling (a suburb that can’t decide if it’s in South London or Kent) where I grew up.

 I’m an ardent advocate on both national and local green issues, particularly relating to sustainable farming methods, the treatment of animals in food production and green energy.
 As a local independent businessman, I’m also and avid promoter of local enterprise and businesses that put back as much into society as they take out.

 Health and education provision are issues of particular relevance to everyone, especially with many health and support services under attack from both local and national government spending cuts.
 I’m believe strongly that the NHS should be returned to full public ownership and control, in the face of the erosion that has been forced on it by successive governments.
-This has become and even more key issue since the 2015 General Election.
 There are no easy solutions, but the one thing I am sure will not work is the privatisation by stealth that the Conservatives have already set in motion.

 I support pragmatic solutions to problems wherever possible and believe local issues are always better dealt with by local people with local resources.
 Only The Green Party has the vision and commitment to these ideals in the face of increasingly bland and unimaginative policies from the three other main parties.